Icloudeng/directus-portal/README.md

 - `apps/cms/.env` CMS configuration file
 - `apps/web/.env` Web configuration (Here you need to create a new configuration file called .env.local where you put your customization, instead of modifying the actual file)

-## Server

-To start the development server run the following command on your terminal

-- `make postgres-docker` mount database container
-- `pnpm -r bootstrap` bootstrap cms configuration (To run once)
-- `pnpm run dev` start development servers for (cms: http://localhost:8055/ and web: http://localhost:3000/)

-## Test and Deploy

-**Ansible Install**

-> it is recommended to use a virtual environment, you can create it and install ansible with the following command:

-- `make ansible-install` this will create the virtual environment and install ansible

-**Configuration**

-To customize the ansible inventory, you can edit the `ansible/hosts.yml` file

-**Provisioning**

-to provision the remote server, run the following command:

-- `make provision`

 ## Authors and acknowledgment